The ancient Atlantis story by Plato raises many questions about Atlantis.

 Ever since then, the disappearance of Atlantis has created one of the greatest mysteries of all time.

-But the thing is, no one can say what happened to Atlantis apart from maybe Plato, the famous philosopher from ancient Greece.
+No one can say for sure what happened to Atlantis apart from maybe Plato, the famous philosopher from ancient Greece.

-It is from Plato that the Atlantis legend was born.
-So it seems the only way to know the truth is to find Plato.
+It is predominately from Plato that the Atlantis story was born.
+So it seems as if the only way to know the truth is to find Plato.
 But where can you find Plato?

-Until then, we can all stir our imagination by watching movies about Atlantis.
+Until then, we can stir our imaginations by watching movies about Atlantis.

 My Atlantis Story

-One day I was browsing for Polaroid cameras on Gumtree, a massive online Australian marketplace that sells a wide variety of things from electronic items to boats.
-It’s the eBay of Australia.
+One day I browsed for Polaroid cameras on Gumtree, a massive online Australian marketplace similar to eBay, which sells various things from electronic gadgets to boats.

-This is where I came across a user called Atlantis, who had an incredible number of Polaroid cameras for sale.
+I came across this mysterious user called Atlantis, who had an incredible selection of Polaroid cameras for sale.

-The collection of Polaroid cameras looked unbelievable.
-Atlantis pretty much had every type of Polaroid camera available for sale, and all of them seemed to be selling for very reasonable prices.
+The Atlantis collection looked incredible.
+Atlantis seemed to have every type of dream Polaroid camera for sale, and all of them appeared to be selling for reasonable prices.